What to Look for in a Self-Scheduling Solution

 - Analytics.
 Do you know where your patients came from before they arrived at your website?
 What did they do after arriving?
 Are they dropping off and when?
 And maybe the most important question, what is your conversion rate?
 The answers to each of these questions can refine and improve the scheduling process, and a sophisticated self-scheduling solution will come with real-time analytics dashboards and data science capabilities to help determine opportunities for improvement.

 The rise of consumerism in the healthcare industry is no doubt influencing the creation and adoption of self-scheduling solutions, among other digital technologies that improve patient access.
+As these technologies are more seriously considered, providers need to be aware of what to look for in a self-scheduling solution.
 Smart technology that incorporates the components above will stand out from the crowd, ready to fit the unique needs of any provider organization.